catseye/Robin/doc/Design_Decisions.markdown

 #### Should all messaging transactions be synchronous?

-Decision: Not sure.
-I'm starting to think yes.
+Decision: It's tempting, but I'm starting to think it's not practical.

 While the Erlang paradigm for message-passing is very simple -- just `Pid ! msg` and you've sent a message -- it's also very low-level.
 For